 New snow and wind slabs represent the main danger.
 Weakly bonded old snow above approximately 2400 m.
-As a consequence of snowfall and the strong to storm force northwesterly wind, a sometimes critical avalanche situation developed during the last few days.
-The large quantity of fresh snow of the weekend as well as the wind slabs to be found in all aspects can be released easily, even by a single winter sport participant, above the tree line.
+As a consequence of new snow and a storm force northwesterly wind, avalanche prone wind slabs formed in the last few days especially in gullies and bowls and behind abrupt changes in the terrain.
+Some fresh snow as well as the wind slabs that are forming above the tree line are to be evaluated with care and prudence.
+The brittle wind slabs can be released by a single winter sport participant in all aspects above the tree line.
+These are barely recognisable because of the poor visibility.
 Also slopes close to the tree line are unfavourable.
+Avalanches are medium-sized.
 Additionally avalanches can also be triggered in the old snowpack and reach large size, especially on steep shady slopes above approximately 2400 m, as well as on steep sunny slopes above approximately 2800 m.
-The off-piste conditions are critical.
-Extensive experience in the assessment of avalanche danger is required.
-Snowpack Danger patterns dp.6: cold, loose snow and wind dp.4: cold following warm / warm following cold

-A lot of snow fell in the last few days.
-Over a wide area 30 to 60 cm of snow, and up to 100 cm in some localities, has fallen.
-The new snow and wind slabs are prone to triggering above the tree line.
+Experience in the assessment of avalanche danger is required.
+Snowpack Danger patterns dp.6: cold, loose snow and wind dp.4: cold following warm / warm following cold In particular from the Oetztal Alps via the Karwendel Mountains to the High Tauern 10 to 20 cm of snow will fall.
+Some snow will fall on the Main Alpine Ridge and to the south.
+The snowpack will be subject to considerable local variations.
+Snow depths vary greatly above the tree line, depending on the infuence of the wind.
+The new snow and wind slabs remain prone to triggering above the tree line.
 The snowpack will be prone to triggering in areas close to the tree line.
 The new snow and wind slabs will be deposited on soft layers on wind-protected shady slopes at elevated altitudes.
 Faceted weak layers exist in the centre of the snowpack.
-This applies in particular on steep shady slopes above approximately 2400 m, as well as on steep sunny slopes above approximately 2800 m.
+This applies in particular on steep northwest, north and northeast facing slopes above approximately 2400 m, as well as on steep east and west facing slopes above approximately 2600 m, also on steep sunny slopes above approximately 2800 m.
 Shooting cracks when stepping on the snowpack and whumpfing sounds confirm the unfavourable bonding of the snowpack.
+Avalanche.report Tuesday 28.11.2023 Published 27 11 2023, 17:00

-Tendency In particular in the northwest and in the north some new snow.
-Hardly any decrease in avalanche danger.
+Tendency Gradual decrease in avalanche danger.